FOOT CARE NURSE COURSE (PART 2)

 Nurses are required to purchase PPE and wear uniforms, closed toe shoes/standard nursing shoes, as well as reusable eye wear/safety glasses to clinical and should bring enough scrubs for each day as there is clinical – for Part A 3 sets, Part B 4 sets.

-The following are additional prerequisites for all nurses applying to the Part 2 FCN course at Confederation College:
+The following are additional prerequisites for all nurses applying to Part 2 of the FCN course at Confederation College:

 - Police Information check with vulnerable persons screen prior to clinical (Confederation College will supply a letter of request at no charge to student nurses who need a PIC to bring or send to police station.
 Please email firstname.lastname@example.org if you need a letter).